bonsai-rx/docs/articles/reactive-timestamp.md

 ### Examples

-Use `Timestamp` to timestamp elements that are produced by the source sequence.
+Use `Timestamp` to capture a timestamp for elements produced by the source sequence as soon as they are received.

 :::workflow
 ![Timestamp Example](../workflows/reactive-timestamp-example.bonsai)